• Home

 Snow Leopard - Himalaya

-Reaching Spiti Valley during mid-winter can be a mission.
+Reaching Spiti Valley during midwinter can be a mission.
 Snow drift can block the only road route for days on end.
-I was held up for 3 days in Rekong Peo in January until the road track was driveable.
-99% of "wildlife photographers" head directly to Kibber, or to Chicham, where open canyons are easily viewed from high location points to spot snow leopards.
-I decided to self-track and spot myself at other locations away from Kibber that yielded positive results.
+I was held up for 3 days in Rekong Peo until the road track was driveable.
+99% of "wildlife photographers" head directly to Kibber, or to Chicham, where open canyons are easily viewed from high location points spotting snow leopards.
+I decided to self-track self-spot at other locations well away from Kibber that yielded positive results.
 Traces of fresh snow leopard pug-marks and droppings were found at various particular points.
-Within an hour or so, a snow leopard was captured slowly wading through virgin snow.
-The chance, the possibilities of sighting this "grey ghost" so close is a rare event - call it shear luck.
-Leaving the Kibber region well away from other photographers was the right choice.
-Most snow leopard images taken in Kibber, or at Chicham bridge are captured at downward angles.
-By 4pm, the 4200M (13,800 ft) location was beginning to bite with subzero temps falling below minus -15C.
-The sun was sinking fast, and the way out was already looking like an ice skating road track.
+Within an hour or so, a snow leopard was spotted slowly wading through virgin snow @4300-4400M elevation.

 solo overland travel, wildlife photography, purple heron, DSLR image by Rick Hemi